KennethTM/dnk_lake_catchments/data_products/README.md

 ## Raw data

 Raw data sources are publicly available and cited in the main text.
 The lake polygons in this repository are included in the "INSPIRE - HYDROGRAFI" dataset from SDFE, Agency for Datasupply and Efficiency ("Styrelsen for Dataforsyning og Effektivisering" in Danish), downloaded October 2021.
-This dataset is derived from "GeoDanmark-data" ("Styrelsen for Dataforsyning og Effektivisering og Danske kommuner" in Danish).
+This dataset is derived from "GeoDanmark-data" ("Styrelsen for Dataforsyning og Effektivisering og Danske kommuner" in Danish):

 General terms:
 https://sdfe.dk/Media/637703280490685559/Vilkaar_for_brug_af_frie_geografiske_data_2021.pdf